-Staff augmentation was moderately successful, though the implementation this past year was more like staff reallocation due to staffing shortages.
+Staff augmentation was moderately successful, though the implementation turned into staff reallocation due to staffing shortages.
 Redirection of staff to prioritize learning deficiencies had good success with the establishment of tutoring and group instruction programs.
 Economically disadvantaged students were given priority for tutoring and group instruction, and could also apply for special augmentation to their Instructional Funds to boost learning opportunities.
-Approved special augmentation plans were developed, approved and implemented under the oversight of their Support Teacher.
+Approved special augmentation plans were developed, approved and implemented under the oversight of their Certified Support Teacher.

-Technology was distributed where needs were identified as required by their Support Teacher.
+Technology was distributed where needs were identified as required by their Certified Support Teacher.

-The plans were severely challenged by the statewide shortage of qualified employees.
-Planned staff positions remain unfilled, putting current staff under strain to service current students.
-Portions of our actions were partially fulfilled and will be continued with this plan.
+While improving greatly, the plans were again challenged by the statewide shortage of qualified employees.
+Planned staff positions remain unfilled, though staff is adapting to adequately service current students.
+Portions of our actions were partially fulfilled and will be continued with this year's plan.